 A lot of people were very supportive, including my Ph.D. advisor.
 Initially it was supposed to be just a summer working for the defense department, but we had some really high-impact results.
 So then I temporarily stopped out of Stanford; nine months later I was a lead data scientist for DARPA in Afghanistan.
 I met my co-founders out there.

-Three of us from DARPA got together to start Expanse [an enterprise cybersecurity company originally named Qadium, Inc.; learn more in this recent CM profile].
+Three of us from DARPA got together to start Expanse [an enterprise cybersecurity company originally named Qadium, Inc.; Learn more about it in the fall 2017 CM issue].
 Over the next eight years, we grew it from something that was initially three people all the way up to about 200 while doing some interesting new things in cybersecurity.
 It was a very interesting transition from more traditional science academia to defense research and defense operations, to then founding a Silicon Valley company and now all the way to an $800 million acquisition.

 How did Commonwealth influence your academic and professional journey?

 Commonwealth really prepared me well for a science and technology career—mainly Mr. Riahi, who was my advisor, for physics and a number of teachers who are still there, including Mr. Sherry for math and Ms. Jackman for chemistry.
 But some of the best lessons I got at Commonwealth were in my English and history classes, where I learned how to think about and communicate problems.
 That comes from the way Commonwealth teaches you to deeply analyze literary meaning—how to think critically, how to read deeply, and how to respond In unambiguous, effective ways.
 Some of the work in Ms. Brewster's English class was some of the most important work I did that informs what I do now in business.